Christian Waller: Stained Glass

-Beside her graphic works, Waller was a leading professional stained-glass maker.
+Beside her graphic works, Waller was a leading professional stained-glass maker, being at the time one the few acknowledged Australian woman professionals, beside contemporaries Amalie Colquhoun and Nora Burden.
 She and Napier had begun to work for William Montgomery, a leading trade glass firm, while still students, and Christian began creating her own commissions from 1927.
-In 1929 she and Napier travelled to Europe where they spent valuable time at the Arts and Crafts studio of Veronica Whall in London and at An Túr Gloine in Ireland.
+In 1929 she and Napier travelled to Europe where they spent valuable time at the Arts and Crafts studio of British stained glass artist Veronica Whall in London and at An Túr Gloine in Ireland with which a number of women stained glass artists, Evie Hone, Beatrice Elvery, Wilhelmina Geddes, Catherine O'Brien, and Kathleen Quigly, were affiliated with founder Sarah Purse.
 On her return she devoted herself mainly to stained glass work, influenced by these studios.
 She was extensively patronised by the architect Louis Williams.
-From 1927 to 1953 she produced more than one hundred individual stained-glass panels.
+From 1927 to 1953 she produced more than one hundred and twenty individual stained-glass panels.
 In this medium she was innovative, employing radical techniques unknown in Australia at the time.
 She did all the work herself, while at the same time assisting Napier Waller with his increasing mosaic commissions.

 Waller's windows display much of the Theosophical spirituality that she had first become interested in while at art school.
 Their symbolism is rich and complex, drawing on varied sources.
-Art historian Caroline Miley notes:"Her windows, mainly ecclesiastical commissions, are notable for the originality of their concepts, the beauty of their colouration and delicacy of painting.
-They combine subtle and varied symbolism with a strong personal element which gives them a drawing power beyond the usual."A catalogue raisonné of her stained glass (Caroline Miley Christian Waller Stained Glass: Towards the Light) was published in 2022.
+Miley notes:"Her windows, mainly ecclesiastical commissions, are notable for the originality of their concepts, the beauty of their colouration and delicacy of painting.
+They combine subtle and varied symbolism with a strong personal element which gives them a drawing power beyond the usual."A catalogue raisonné of her stained glass was published in 2022.
 Large collections of her glass are at Geelong Grammar School Chapel; St James Anglican Church, Ivanhoe and St Mark's Anglican Church, Camberwell.
 Other notable works are at St Matthew's Anglican Church, Prahran; Scotch College Chapel; Christ Church Anglican Church, Geelong and Canterbury Uniting Church.
 Designs and drawings for stained glass are held in many Australian public gallery collections.